Skip to main content

 What is depth-3 calldata?
 A DAO governance execution usually nests three layers: Governor.execute carries the proposal calldata, that calldata is a Timelock.executeBatch call, and one of the timelock payloads is a Gnosis MultiSend wrapping the real leaf calls.
 Decoding "to depth 3" means walking all three layers and parsing the MultiSend packed bytes to surface each inner CALL or DELEGATECALL.

 Does Etherscan decode MultiSend transactions?
-Etherscan decodes the outer call and then stops at the first bytes-typed argument, which is where the MultiSend payload lives.
-Walking it requires a custom byte parser, which is what glnc tx ships out of the box.
+Etherscan decodes the outer call and stops at the first bytes-typed argument, which is where the MultiSend payload lives.
+Walking it requires a custom byte parser, which glnc tx ships out of the box.

 How do I decode a Safe execTransaction from the command line?
 Run glnc tx <hash>.
 The decoder recognises Safe execTransaction, recurses into its data field, and surfaces the inner call.
-The trailing signatures field is intentionally skipped because it isn't calldata; it's a packed array of owner signatures encoded per Safe's conventions.
+The trailing signatures field is intentionally skipped because it isn't calldata; it's a concatenation of 65-byte (r, s, v) blobs sorted by recovered signer address ascending.

 Can glnc decode unverified contracts?
 Only when the four-byte selector matches an entry in the local registry.
 For everything else, glnc prints the raw selector, labels the call unknown selector, and moves on rather than guessing.